Heidi75/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Feature names_X (561 of them )

-So we know that the x access (horizontal) of the database takes the feature names and the Y access (verticle)  is the subject names
+So we know that the x access (horizontal) of the database takes the feature names and the Y access (verticle)  is the Activity names